Jason Doucette / Xona.com

 Over 95% of my online showcased programs were developed at home.

 I taught myself how to program in the BASIC programming language in Grade II, at the age of seven.
 This occurred without the luxury of owning my own personal computer.
 I learned very quickly on a single VIC-20 available in my classroom at school, and on the TRS-80's that Radio Shack had on display at the time.
 As you can imagine, I did not have much time to use such machines.
 There were no computer rooms in elementary schools back then (the VIC-20 was available only because my Grade II teacher sold them through her home business).
-My parents bought my brother and me a TI-99/4A a year later, in Grade III, in 1983 (for the cheap price of $50 CAD, presumably because TI left the home computer market after reporting $430 million in losses).
+My parents bought my brother and me a TI-99/4A a year later, in Grade III (for the cheap price of $50 CAD, presumably because TI left the home computer market after reporting $430 million in losses).
 I have been self taught in programming and computer graphics ever since.
 I have only had the privilege to attend two computer graphics courses during my college and university education.
 Unfortunately, one only taught basic pixel plotting methods that I learned during elementary school, and the other barely touched upon basic 3D transformations, which I had already learned by high school.

 COMPETITION RESULTS